DevL/Intermediate4/concepts/02_refactor_for_readability.md

 # 02 - Refactoring for readability

 A refactoring changes _structure_, not _behaviour_.
 A prime reason for refactoring is to make future changes easier to make.
-[Kent Beck](https://kentbeck.com) eloquently puts this as "first make the change easy, then make the easy change".
+[Kent Beck](https://kentbeck.com) eloquently puts this as "first make the change easy (this might be hard), then make the easy change".

 There are many named refactoring moves that can be made.
 [Martin Fowler](https://martinfowler.com) lists plenty of them in his [catalogue](https://refactoring.com/catalog).
 Be aware that several of them have different names in other contexts.
 For example, your code editor may refer to some of them with slightly different names.